Snarvei til hovedinnholdet

 • Use the admission test handbook for preparation.

-• Login and complete the test within a month after receiving the login information.
+• Login and complete the test within 30 days of receiving the login information.

 Medical Examination